frequently asked questions

 Jersey is a small island and it is therefore imperative that I ensure my clients' (potential, existing and past clients) confidentiality is protected.
 I will discuss confidentiality with all new clients, so that they clearly understand my commitment in terms of keeping the information shared during our psychotherapy sessions safe.

 How much does therapy cost?

-The first session is FREE.
-Each subsequent 50 minute session at Welcome Change Therapy costs £95 for individuals and £110 for couples counselling.
+The first consultation is FREE if you book in for further sessions.
+Each subsequent 50 minute session at Welcome Change Therapy costs £100 for individuals and £120 for couples counselling.
 You can choose to either pay in advance or pay as you go.
 If you have private health insurance, you may be able to have all or some of your psychotherapy costs covered.
 You should contact your Insurer prior to commencing any counselling with me in order to establish whether or not they will cover any costs.

 What if I don't want to continue with therapy?

 Nobody can make you come to therapy - I always check with new clients to see why they want to have therapy.
 It is important that they are doing it for themselves and not to please someone else.
 You are your own change-agent and if you want to stop counselling, that is your decision; all that I ask is that you give me adequate notice (this is detailed in the contract which we will both sign) so that we can spend the remaining time reflecting on the work completed to date.